SirhmVFX/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ***

-This directory contains solutions that i submitted for the tasks on 0x01-python-if_else_loops_functions
+This directory contains solutions to the task submitted for the tasks on 0x01-python-if_else_loops_functions

 ***